tina-behzad/Reconciliation-Project/README.md

 In the main branch, comparison.py includes experiments for comparing Reconcile with methods suggested in section 6 from "Model multiplicity: Opportunities, concerns, and solutions" (Black, Raghavan, and Barocas 2022).
 This experiments focus on choosing one model from the set of models with similar accuracy.

-The experiment branch includes experimtns on quantifying the severity of predictive multiplicity in a set.
+The experiment branch includes experiments on quantifying the severity of predictive multiplicity in a set.